Wiring a Bean with BeanReferenceFactoryBean

 </bean>

-Yes, it is possible to rename one of them as transactionManager and continue to the work.
+Yes, it is possible to rename one of them as transactionManager and continue with the work.
 However, this is not a very good solution, as for example, if I rename jdbcTransactionManager to transactionManager then integration tests with JPA codes won’t function properly.

 <bean id="transactionManager" class="org.springframework.beans.factory.config.BeanReferenceFactoryBean">